The Ultimate Chiang Mai Itinerary

 Where to eat in Chiang Mai – Old City

 The Old City is full of wonderful restaurants catering to most cuisines.
 It would take years to try them all but here are a few of our favourites.
+For early risers looking for a hearty breakfast see our guide on some of the popular places to enjoy breakfast.

 Dash is hidden away on Moon Muang Lane 1.
 Dash is a local favourite with Thai’s and Expats alike.
 This traditional teak Lanna style house has been transformed into a charming restaurant.
 The atmosphere is welcoming and invites you to sit, relax and while away the hours with good company and exceptional food.
 Dash offers a range of Thai and Western cuisine, favourites include Crispy Tamarind Chicken and Phad Kee Mao – flat noodles with a spicy home made sauce.